The long list

 Can we work remotely for a US employer while living in Europe?

 It depends on the country and the visa.
 Spain, Portugal, Greece and Italy now offer digital-nomad routes built exactly for this.
-Other permits, like France’s visitor visa, prohibit French employment and leave US remote work in a gray zone.
+Other permits, like France's visitor visa, prohibit French employment and leave US remote work in a gray zone.
 Do not build your life on a tolerated ambiguity; choose the route that makes your situation explicit.
+Read the remote-work guide.

 Do we have to spend a minimum time in Europe to keep our residence permit?

 Usually yes.
 Most permits expect the country to be your real base, and long absences can block renewals or a later permanent status.
 The other side matters too: enough presence can make you a tax resident, which must be planned, not discovered.
 The Blueprint sets your calendar around both thresholds.
+Start with the 90-day guide.

 Is there a path to European citizenship?